Abdulnaser98/IT-Sicherheit-Praktikum/README.md

 # About

-This project provides software that enables tracking of common Smart Home devices, e.g. light bulbs.
+This project provides software that enables tracking of common Smart Home devices, e.g. power outlets.
 The idea is to connect sensors to ESP-12 microcontrollers that monitor the IoT devices.

 ## TL,DR;

 ### Arduino Scripts
 We provide two Arduino scripts:
-* `client\tuersensor.ino` provides a script to messure the output of a _photoresistor light sensor module_.
+* `client\tuersensor.ino` provides a script to measure the output of a _photoresistor light sensor module_.
 Whenever a pre-defined threshold is exceeded, the microcontroller sends the new state as payload of an UDP request.
-* `client\optokoppler.ino` is used to track smart power outlest and lightbulbs connected to an _ESP-12_ in the same way as described above.
+* `client\optokoppler.ino` is used to track smart power outlets and switches connected to an _ESP-12_ in the same way as described above.

 ### Data Analysis